- Travel Tips

-The question everybody seems to be asking.
-Especially after all the recent events involving the rise and battle against terrorism in the Middle East.
-As well as the notable presence of ISIS in the region and the systematic rise of political turmoil.
+…is the question everybody seems to be asking once you plan to visit the kingdom.
+Especially after all the events in the last decades including wars, terrorism and political turmoil.
 There are always going to be people who’d never even think of visiting the Middle East in fear of what may happen.
 However, you can rest assured Jordan takes its national security very, very seriously.

 That being said, my expectations about travelling in Jordan have been met with the utmost satisfaction.